-This year Melrose recorded an increase in footfall of 19%, since the previous year, although the footfall count has only come up to the level recorded in 2011.
-Generally, the figures for Melrose have been more consistent in comparison to the other 8 surveyed towns, see Fig2; in 2019 Melrose was the only surveyed town to see an increase in footfall.
+This year Melrose recorded a small decrease in footfall of 1%, since the previous year, although the footfall count has only come up to the level recorded in 2011.
+Generally, the figures for Melrose have been more consistent in comparison to the other 8 surveyed towns, (see Figure 2); in 2019 Melrose was the only surveyed town to see an increase in footfall.

-Melrose has the lowest population of the 9 towns, but has been one of the strongest performing town centres in the Borders, it also has a low retail unit vacancy rate in the town centre.
+Melrose has the lowest population of the 9 towns, but has been one of the strongest performing town centres in the Borders, it also has a low retail unit vacancy rate (5%) in the town centre.